Horse sculptures trot in to boost visitors to Hamilton

 Hamilton businesses will be encouraged to sponsor a horse.

-At the end of the project, the sculptures will be auctioned off with proceeds going to Kilbryde Hospice.'Really special'
+At the end of the project, the sculptures will be auctioned off with proceeds going to Kilbryde Hospice.

 Ready Steady Gallop is being organised by Hamilton Business Improvement District (BID) and Wild in Art, a firm which produces "mass participation art events".